-Literary Lunch: Paul Doiron in conversation with Elise Juska
+Literary Lunch: Paul Doiron talks about Stay Hidden with Elise Juska

 Location: Main Library